 I'm willing to make that obvious distinction.

-People outraged as I was over the George Floyd video, and what happened to him should never happen again.
+People outraged as I was over the George Floyd video and what happened to him should never happen again.

 I like the reforms that the president has started.

-Now, by the way, Obama didn't do it, and Biden didn't do it after Ferguson and after Baltimore, and interesting to get lectures from a guy like Biden who's been in politics 51 years, Schumer 45 years, Pelosi 33 years, Slay 54 years, Maxime Waters 47 years, Diane Feinstein, 60 years.
+And interesting to get lectures from a guy like Biden who's been in politics 51 years, Schumer, 45 years, Pelosi, 33 years, Sleahy, 54 years, Maxine Waters, 47 years, Diane Feinstein, 60 years.

 Isn't it interesting to get lectures from them?

-If you look at, for example, the New York police department has now reported a staggering increase in shooting numbers and injuries.
+If you look at, for example, the New York Police Department has now reported a staggering increase in shooting numbers and injuries.

 We're now moving close to 900 officers now injured.